manuelcanga/wpo-checker/readme.txt

 If you’re interested in contributing to WPO Checker, head to the [WPO Checker GitHub Repository](https://github.com/trasweb/wpo-checker/).

+== Screenshots ==

+1. You can use different services.
+2. It's easy testing your public posts and pages( or any public custom post type ).
+3. You also can test your categories and tags( or any public term )

 == Installation ==
 1. Upload `wpo-checker` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the `Plugins` menu in WordPress.